gauravarora011/discord_bot/README.md

 # Discord_Bot
-Discord bot and implement some basic commands.
+Discord bot to implement some basic commands.
 Discord is a chat platform that's mostly used by the gaming community.

 # Link to Bot
 [https://discord.gg/XE2CvG](https://discord.gg/XE2CvG)